harshvardhanchand/MediMind/memory-bank/progress.md

     *   Test metadata editing functionality.
 *   **Documentation**:
     *   Update `architecture.md` to reflect the full NLQ pipeline implementation details and final metadata handling.

+## May 11, 2023 - API Integration Implementation

+### Completed
+- Created a centralized API client in the frontend with Axios
+- Implemented authentication token management using Expo SecureStore
+- Developed structured API service modules for different resources (documents, health readings, etc.)
+- Connected the HomeScreen to use real API with fallback to mock data
+- Implemented Health Readings API endpoint in the backend
+- Created comprehensive documentation for remaining integration tasks

+### In Progress
+- Implementing Medications API endpoint
+- Standardizing authentication across the application
+- Updating remaining screens to use the API services

+### Next Steps
+- Implement comprehensive error handling and loading states
+- Complete backend authentication endpoints
+- Set up proper environment configuration for different deployment scenarios
+- Update all frontend components to use the API client

+## May 12, 2023 - Authentication Consistency Update

+### Completed
+- Created a consistent `get_current_user` dependency function in `auth.py`
+- Implemented a skeleton Medications API endpoint using the new dependency
+- Updated FastAPI app to include the new endpoints
+- Ensured backward compatibility with existing endpoints

+### Benefits
+- More consistent authentication pattern across all API endpoints
+- Direct access to the authenticated User model in route handlers
+- Reduced code duplication in endpoints
+- Improved security by centralizing authentication logic

+### Next Steps
+- Update existing endpoints to use the new `get_current_user` dependency where appropriate
+- Complete the Medications endpoints with proper database models and schemas
+- Continue frontend-backend integration work